-These observations suggest that in unconstrained conditions, a single face media sample of, especially "low quality", may not be able to provide a sufficient description of a face.
-This motivates the use of face media collection which utilize any media that is available for a probe (or query) instance of a face.
-One preliminary study is the FRGCv2.0 Exp.
-3, where (i) a single 3D face image and (ii) a collection of single 3D image and a single 2D face image were used as queries.
-Results show that the media collection (2D face and 3D face) improves the face matching performance (79% TAR for 3D face and 2D face vs. 53% TAR for just the 3D face at 0.1% FAR) in unconstrained conditions.
-It is, therefore, important to determine how we can improve the face matching accuracy when presented with a collection of face media, albeit of different qualities, as probe.
+These observations suggest that in unconstrained scenarios, a single face media probe, especially of "low quality", may not be able to provide a sufficient description of a face.
+This motivates the use of a face media collection which utilizes any source of information that is available for a probe (or query) instance of a face.
+One preliminary study in this direction is the FRGCv2.0 Exp.
+3 where (i) a single 3D face image and (ii) a collection of single 3D image and a single 2D face image were used as queries.
+Results show that 2D face image and 3D face image did improve the face matching performance (79% TAR for 3D face and 2D face vs. 53% TAR for just the 3D face at 0.1% FAR) in unconstrained conditions.
+It is, therefore, important to determine how we can improve the face matching accuracy when presented with a collection of face media of different types, albeit of different qualities, as probe.